This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Biography

-Dr. Eric Spears is an associate professor of geography and holds the Mildred Miller Fort Foundation Eminent Scholar and Chair of International Education.
-Trained as a geographer, Dr. Spears teaches geography and global studies courses to undergraduate students.
-He also serves as the executive director for the Center for Global Engagement and oversees education abroad, international student and scholar services, international student recruitment and admissions, and on-campus co-curricular programming.
+Dr. Eric Spears is a professor of geography and the Mildred Miller Fort Foundation Eminent Scholar and Chair of International Education.
+He serves as the executive director of the Center for Global Engagement and the academic head of Spencer House, CSU's study abroad center in Oxford, England.
+He is academically based in the Department of History, Geography, and Philosophy (College of Letters and Sciences).

 Academic Areas